MoneyGram: China's Ant Financial pushes past U.S. bidder with $1.2B offer

 MoneyGram shareholders will also need to give the green light to the new deal.
 The companies said they expect it to go through by the end of the year.

+MoneyGram's stock is up almost 40% since Ant's original bid, closing Thursday at $16.51.
+That's still below the Chinese firm's latest offer of $18 per share.

-Ant Financial recently completed a funding round that valued the company at $60 billion, more than U.S. rival PayPal (PYPL, Tech30).
+Ant recently completed a funding round that valued the company at $60 billion, more than U.S. rival PayPal (PYPL, Tech30).
 The MoneyGram takeover is the Chinese company's first major move to expand its presence overseas.